DevrexLabs/OrigoDB/docs/models/graph/index.md

 * QuickGraph library

 ## GraphModel
 GraphModel is a minimal built-in generic graph model similar to Neo4j.
-The model is under design and lacking in features, primarily querying.
-Maybe you would like to contribute?

 ### Example
 The example demonstrates a twitter graph.
 Tweets and users are nodes, actions (tweeted, retweeted, followed, favorited) are edges.
 Querying uses LINQ on the sets of nodes and edges.